open-edge-insights/eii-tools/JupyterNotebook/README.md

 7. If any parameters are to be sent to the custom udf by the user, they can be added in the **jupyter_connector** UDF config provided to either **VideoIngestion** or **VideoAnalytics** and can be accessed in the [udf_template.ipynb](udf_template.ipynb) constructor in the **udf_config** parameter which is a dict containing all these parameters.
 A sample UDF for reference has been provided at [pcb_filter.py](https://github.com/open-edge-insights/video-common/blob/master/udfs/python/pcb/pcb_filter.py).

-**Note**: After altering/creating a new udf, run main.ipynb  and restart **VideoIngestion** or **VideoAnalytics** with which you have enabled jupyter notebook service.
+> **Note:** After altering/creating a new udf, run main.ipynb  and restart **VideoIngestion** or **VideoAnalytics** with which you have enabled jupyter notebook service.

 8. Once the user is satisfied with the functionality of the UDF, the udf can be saved/exported by clicking on the **Download as** option and selecting **(.py)** option.
 The downloaded udf can then be directly used by placing it in the [../../common/video/udfs/python](https://github.com/open-edge-insights/video-common/blob/master/udfs/python) directory or can be integrated and used with **CustomUDFs**.

 > **Note:**
+>
-  > * JupyterNotebook is not to be used with **CustomUDFs** like **GVASafetyGearIngestion** since they are specific to certain usecases only.
+> - JupyterNotebook is not to be used with **CustomUDFs** like **GVASafetyGearIngestion** since they are specific to certain usecases only.
 Instead, the VideoIngestion pipeline can be modified to use GVA ingestor pipeline and config can be modifed to use **jupyter_connector** UDF.
-  > * A sample opencv udf template is provided at [opencv_udf_template.ipynb](opencv_udf_template.ipynb) to serve as an example for how a user can write an OpenCV UDF and modify it however required.
+> - A sample opencv udf template is provided at [opencv_udf_template.ipynb](opencv_udf_template.ipynb) to serve as an example for how a user can write an OpenCV UDF and modify it however required.
 This sample UDF uses OpenCV APIs to write a sample text on the frames, which can be visualized in the **Visualizer** display.
 Please ensure **encoding is disabled** when using this UDF since encoding enabled automatically removes the text added onto the frames.